otrebmuh/dv8-github-action/README.md

-# Hello world docker action
+# Depends DV8 analysis action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action performs an analysis of the project and identifies architectural issues using depends.

 ## Inputs

-### `who-to-greet`
+### `language`

-**Required** The name of the person to greet.
-Default `"World"`.
+**Required** Source code language: cpp, java, ruby, python, pom .
+Default `"java"`.

 ## Outputs

-### `time`
+### `result`

-The time we greeted you.
+The result of the analysis.

 ## Example usage

+    - name: Depends analysis step
-uses: actions/hello-world-docker-action@v1
+        uses: otrebmuh/dv8-github-action@0.1
+        id: depends
         with:
-  who-to-greet: 'Mona the Octocat'
+          language: 'java'
+      # Use the output from the depends step
+    - name: Depends result
+        run: echo "The result of the analysis was ${{ steps.depends.outputs.result }}"